metrumresearchgroup/bbitest/markdown/stories/project_initialization.md

 **Product Risk**: medium

 ### Summary
-As a user, I would like to be able to initialize a project with Babylon without building the config `babylon.yaml` file from scratch.
+As a user, I would like to be able to initialize a project with bbi without building the config `bbi.yaml` file from scratch.
 I would like a command that will create this file with the minimum default configuration necessary.